mjf1406/class-timers/README.md

 2025/03/08

+-   added a heap load more icons to choose from
+-   switched the icon picker to a grid
 -   added two new shapes to the settings
 -   added audio selects to the settings that change the audio
 -   fixed: warning tracks no longer play if the time is below the warning.
 The window is now +6 seconds from the warning and exactly the warning time.